imuguruza/imuguruza.github.io/blog/risc_v_in_alhambra_board.md

 architecture in silicon.

 From the other hand, there are many truly open-source RISC-V implementations (softcores), made for FPGAs.
 Additionally, they are synthesized using open-source tools.
-So, **the implementation from ISA to the bitstream is made in open manner!**
+So, **from the ISA implementation to the bitstream creation is made in open manner!**

 __________

-:warning: **I am not a RISC-V expert, if anything stated here is not right, let me know :)** :warning:
+:warning: *I am not a RISC-V expert, if anything stated here is not right, let me know :)* :warning:

 __________